meghsham-supersolid/js_masterclass/11_OOP/OOP01_Classes/05_NewAndThisKeyword.md

 console.log(Object.getPrototypeOf(person1) === Person.prototype); // Output: true
 ```

-### Key Points:
-- The `new` keyword ensures `this` refers to the new object inside the constructor.
 - The new object inherits properties and methods from `Person.prototype`.
 - `instanceof` confirms the object is an instance of the constructor.

-## 3. Using `new` with Constructor Functions
+## 2. Using `new` with Constructor Functions

 Constructor functions are regular functions designed to be used with `new`.
-By convention, they are named with a capital letter to indicate their purpose.
+By convention, they are named with a first capital letter to indicate their purpose.

 ```javascript
 function Car(brand, model) {